sc-voice/sc-voice_net/content/study/tips.md

 #### Why is the canon so confusing?

 Good question!
 The Buddhist canon is indeed anything but clearly arranged.
 It is ordered neither chronologically nor in a didactic way.
 The order we find today is explained by the history of its formation.
-The canon emerged from an oral tradition where it was crucial to compile collections of text of a suitable size so that it could be memorized and passed on by different groups of reciters; each collection was supposed to contain the central teaching topics.
+The canon emerged from an oral tradition where it was crucial to compile collections of text of a suitable size so that it could be memorized and passed down by different groups of reciters; each collection was supposed to contain the central teaching topics.
 The result seems rather chaotic to us today and doesn't offer a good guiding principle for study.

 ### Some suggestions for the start